 - Use power strips to avoid standby power.

-You can save electricity better by having an energy assessment from Revise Energy.
-We will help you reduce your electrical consumption and evaluate your house’s possible energy savings.
+You can save electricity better by having an home energy assessment from Revise Inc. We will help you reduce your electrical consumption and evaluate your house’s possible energy savings.
 You can trust that your house will be well-ventilated, insulated, and energy-efficient after our visit.
 For more information, contact us today!